-UWS will undertake phase one of its next ELIR in 2022/23, which will consist of a Quality Enhancement and Standards Review and Institutional Liaison Meetings.
-Phase 2 will commence in 2024-25, coinciding with the implementation of the tertiary quality arrangements, which are currently in development with the Scottish Funding Council and will be agreed in 2023-24.
+While the sector prepares for the transition to a new tertiary quality framework, an interim process for enhancement led institutional review has been implemented.
+UWS underwent phase one of this process in 2022/23, consisting of a Quality Enhancement and Standards Review.
+Phase 2 will commence in 2024-25, coinciding with the implementation of the tertiary quality arrangements, which are being developed with the Scottish Funding Council and will be agreed in 2023-24.

-University of the West of Scotland approach to Quality and Enhancement The Education Advisory Committee
+University of the West of Scotland approach to Quality and Enhancement The Learning and Teaching Committee

-Quality assurance and enhancement in the University is overseen on behalf of Senate by the Education Advisory Committee (EAC), which is chaired by the Vice Principal of Learning Teaching and Students.
-The Committee's remit is to give advice, make recommendations and report to Senate on all matters relating to the evaluation and development of new programme proposals, the monitoring and review of existing programmes and the maintenance of academic standards and the enhancement of the student experience.
+Quality assurance and enhancement in the University is overseen on behalf of Senate by the Learning and Teaching Committee (LTC), which is chaired by the Vice Principal of Learning Teaching and Student Success.
+The Committee's remit is to make recommendations to Senate on the University's strategic direction for learning and teaching and to support and monitor the realisation of the Strategy.
+The Committee supports this through a range of activities, including, the development of enabling plans, frameworks and policy that supports the realisation of the Learning and Teaching strategy, the implementation and review of internal and external quality assurance and enhancement arrangements, and the delivery of teaching excellence, scholarly activities and pedagogical innovation through academic support and development.